 How to retrieve sequence values

-- Sequences cannot be used with
+- Sequences cannot be used with statements such as

 In the select list of a top-level

-SELECTstatementIn the
+SELECTstatement.In the

-VALUESclause of anINSERTstatementIn the
+VALUEclause of anINSERTstatement.In the

-SETclause of anUPDATEstatement
+SETclause of anUPDATEstatement.

-When you create a sequence, you can define its starting value and the increment between values.
-The first time you call NEXTVAL, it returns the starting value.
-Each time after that, it increases by the amount you specified and returns the new value.
-Any call to CURRVAL always returns the current value, which is the value from the last NEXTVAL.
-For details on creating and dropping sequences, see CREATE SEQUENCE and DROP SEQUENCE.
+When creating a sequence, you can define its initial value and the increment between values.
+The first reference to NEXTVAL will return the initial value of the sequence.
+Subsequent references to NEXTVAL will increment the sequence value by the defined amount and return the new value.
+Any reference to CURRVAL will always return the current value of the sequence, which is the value returned by the last reference to NEXTVAL.
+For more information about creating and dropping sequences, see CREATE SEQUENCE and DROP SEQUENCE.

 Examples